JosueDSL/Timer-Look-Away/README.md

 This code was added to the System Service to start on boot as follows:
    1. Create a new service file in /etc/systemd/system, as /etc/systemd/system/timer_lookaway.service.
-   2. In the service file, included some information about the service: \n [Unit]
+   2. In the service file, included some information about the service:

+        [Unit]
         Description= Timer to remind me to look away every "n" minutes using a Python Script.